There are four factors used to determine if a copyrighted work can be considered "fair use":

 Purpose and character of the use |

-Nonprofit educational purposes more likely fair use |
+Nonprofit educational purposes more likely fair use than commercial educational purposes

-Nature of the copyrighted work | Factual works more likely fair use than creative works |
+Factual works more likely fair use than creative works |

 Amount and significance used relative to the entire work |

-Smaller portions more likely fair use than larger |
+Smaller portions more likely fair use than larger portions

-Impact on potential market for the work | Little or no market impact more likely fair use than uses which interfere with potential markets |
+Little or no market impact more likely fair use than uses which interfere with potential markets |